karlosmh/mlops_lab1/docs/index.rst

-.. mlops_proy documentation master file, created by sphinx-quickstart.
+.. proyecto1 documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-mlops_proy documentation!
+proyecto1 documentation!
 ==============================================

 Contents: